moomou/CarND-Behavioral-Cloning-P3/writeup_template.md

     Total train samples:: 28668
     Total test samples:: 3186

-I then preprocessed the data as suggested in the lectures with downsizing and guassia blur and finally normalization plus cropping as suggested in the lectures.
+I then preprocessed the data with downsizing and guassia blur and finally normalization plus cropping as suggested in the lectures.

 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was around 15  as evidenced by diverging validation loss vs training loss.
 I used an adam optimizer.